developer-zebra/developer-zebra-site/src/emdk-for-xamarin/6-0/guide/nuget/index.md

 #### Mac OS

-The following instructions apply to Visual Studio 2017, which must be installed to complete the steps below.
-If necessary, [install Visual Studio 2017](https://visualstudio.microsoft.com/downloads/) before proceeding.
+The following instructions apply to Visual Studio 2017 (later versions might vary slightly), which must be installed to complete the steps below.
+If necessary, [install Visual Studio](https://visualstudio.microsoft.com/downloads/) before proceeding.

-**To install the NuGet package in Visual Studio 2017 for Mac**:
+**To install the NuGet package in Visual Studio for Mac**:

 1. In the project, select **Project -> "Add NuGet Packages..."**
 	<img alt="image" style="height:273px" src="Mac_install_01.png"/>